The University of Arizona Nurse Anesthesia Program is one of two in the state of Arizona.

 85 credit hours

-Application portal opens around July 1st and closes October 1st.
-All applications are reviewed and interviews will take place late November – early December.
+September 15th.
+Application portal opens around July 1st and interviews will take place late November – early December.
 Notifications of admission occur mid-march.

 Entire Program Cost of CRNA School at University of Arizona College of Nursing.